mlml/autovot/README.md

 ***Important:*** Input TextGrids will be overwritten.
 If you wish to access your original files, be sure to back them up elsewhere.

 #### Sound file format
-* Wav files sampled at 16kHz
+* Wav files sampled at 16kHz mono

 #### TextGrid file format
 * Saved as text files with .TextGrid extension